Advertising Photography FAQ | Dale May | New York

 What awards has Dale May received for his advertising photography?

-Dale May's advertising and photography awards include dual placement in Lürzer's Archive 200 Best Advertising Photographers Worldwide (2025 and 2026 editions), dual placement in Lürzer's Archive 200 Best Digital Artists Worldwide, International Photography Awards Special Photographer of the Year in Digitally Enhanced (2024), International Photography Awards Honorable Mention across multiple years, Communication Arts Photography Annual Award of Excellence across multiple years, SPD Society of Publication Designers, Eddie and Ozzie Awards, the 2025 New York Shorts International Film Festival Official Selection for Starlight Falls Motel Room 4, and the Sundance Film Festival Official Selection in 2003 for Jer-Z Knights.
-View the full awards list here.
+Dale May's awards include Lürzer's Archive 200best Advertising Photographers Worldwide (2025/26 edition), dual placement in Lürzer's Archive 200best Digital Artists Worldwide (2024/25 and 2022/23 editions), International Photography Awards Special Photographer of the Year in Digitally Enhanced (2024), International Photography Awards Honorable Mentions across multiple years, Communication Arts Photography Annual Awards of Excellence across multiple years, Best Photography Awards 1st Place Gold (2024), Prix de la Photographie Paris PX3 Gold (2023), ReFocus Awards Gold (2023), International Color Awards 3rd Place Honor of Distinction (2023), SPD Society of Publication Designers, Eddie and Ozzie Awards, the 2025 New York Shorts International Film Festival Official Selection for Starlight Falls Motel Room 4, and the Sundance Film Festival Official Selection in 2003 for Jer-Z Knights.
+View the full awards list.

 Has Dale May's work been published in advertising trade and photography publications?